Analysis of Phosphorous in Fertilizer

 The ·6H2O at the end of the product shows that it is a ‘hydrate’.
 This means that there are 6 water molecules (garden variety) bonded to each MgNH4PO4 molecule.
 This means that when you calculate the molar mass of MgNH4PO4·6H2O(s) you need to include the mass of the 6 water molecules.

-The % P2O5 (which is what the label says) can be calculated by the following scheme:
+The % P2O5 (which is what the label says) can be calculated using a psuedo balanced chemical equation :

 Procedure in brief: